MiguelBel/Hofstede-Africa/README.md

 Visualization of the data provided by [Hofstede Centre](http://geert-hofstede.com/)

-Instruction:
+Instructions:

--Clone
+* Clone
--Do bundle install
+* Do bundle install
--Rackup
+* Rackup